 Knowing whether your horse needs a rug, and if so what weight, can be confusing at the best of times.
 It is important to take into consideration that horses are wild animals and their survival instincts will kick in when needed.
 If your horse is wearing a rug this time of year, keep a spare one to hand as the snow will make your horse soggy no matter how long they are outside.
 It is also a good idea to take your horse’s rug off regularly to check them over and monitor their general health – a big heavy rug can often hide a multitude of issues including weight loss and injuries!

 By putting a liner in your rug you can easily boost the warmth without having to purchase a whole new rug.
 We have plenty of choice, take a look here…

 Horses are wild animals and most breeds would be happy outside no matter what the weather throws at them.
 The only thing you may need to consider is shelter.
-This does not necessarily mean a man-made shelter, horses will seek shelter amongst bushes and trees - there is no need to provide a building for them to shelter.
-So long as your horse has some natural elements to shelter beneath, they should be content in their field!
-After all, who doesn’t love playing in the snow!
+This does not necessarily mean a man-made shelter: horses will often seek shelter amongst bushes and trees, so there is no need to provide a building for them to shelter.
+As long as your horse has some natural elements to shelter beneath, they should be content in their field – after all, who doesn’t love playing in the snow!

 With your horse's grazing limited, weight loss can be a worry.
 To avoid potential weight loss, you can boost their meal intake on snowy days, ensuring they get all their essential nutrients.
 However, if your horse is prone to putting weight on the extra time in the stable on these cold days may cause weight gain!
 Each horse is different, and therefore it is important to monitor your horse’s individual needs and adapt where necessary!